TycheSoftwares/woocommerce-abandoned-cart/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 5.0.2 (13.10.2018) =

+* Removed the Welcome page of the plugin and also removed the promotional notices which were being displayed on admin end of the WordPress website.

+= 5.0.1 (30.07-2018) =

+Bug Fix - The website was crashing as the folder name for the plugin was not changed.
+This is fixed now.

 = 5.0 (30.07-2018) =

 * This version has 1 new feature and 9 bugs fixes along with 4 Tweaks.